elastic/site-search-php/README.md

 #### Document types

-When using Site Search every document has an associated DocumentType.
+When using Site Search every document has an associated document type.

 You can list available document types in an engine by using the `Client::listDocumentTypes` method: